geoffreyporto/resume/README.md

 * Design and organize documentation sets for new APIs and developer products.
 * Edit, clarify, and proofread documents written by others, and coach non-writers on ways to improve their writing skills.
 * Manage complex documentation projects.
-* Supplement developer documentation with relevant sample code.
+* * Supplement developer documentation with relevant sample code.

 * Lead a team of software engineers.
 Plan tasks, hold code and design reviews.

 * Gather requirements, with the larger team, to define high level architecture, collaborate with senior developers across the team on design.
 Review and approve the detailed designs.
 * Be responsible for planning for the budget, resources and tools to deliver against that roadmap.
 * Drive all aspects of the development including requirements definition, design, implementation, unit testing, and integration.
 Oversee detailed designs, implementation, and test plan reviews to ensure high quality deliverables.
 * Work closely with stakeholders to provide status, iterative releases, and make design decision throughout the development.
+* Plan, manage and prioritize implementation tasks for features, projects, and releases.
+* Monitor quality of releases and interim development, triage and assign issues.

+* Coordinate fixes for release branches and publish releases.

+* Monitor incoming bugs and code changes to identify quality issues and trends.

+* Develop tools and processes to improve software engineering productivity.

+* Coordinate launch feature reviews and tracking across multiple teams.

+* Communicate schedules, priorities, and status to all levels in the company and open source community.

 **Qualifications**